victorvvu/Coupon_Classifier/README.md

 $50000 - $62499, $25000 - $37499, $100000 or More, $87500 - $99999, Less than $12500
 - Bar: never, less1, 1~3, gt8, nan4~8 (feature meaning: how many times do you go to a bar every month?)
 - CoffeeHouse: never, less1, 4~8, 1~3, gt8, nan (feature meaning: how many times do you go to a coffeehouse every month?)
-- CarryAway:n4~8, 1~3, gt8, less1, never (feature meaning: how many times do you get take-away food every month?)
+- CarryAway: n4-8, 1-3, gt8, less1, never (feature meaning: how many times do you get take-away food every month?)
-- RestaurantLessThan20: 4~8, 1~3, less1, gt8, never (feature meaning: how many times do you go to a restaurant with an average expense per person of less than $20 every month?)
+- RestaurantLessThan20: 4-8, 1-3, less1, gt8, never (feature meaning: how many times do you go to a restaurant with an average expense per person of less than $20 every month?)
-- Restaurant20To50: 1~3, less1, never, gt8, 4~8, nan (feature meaning: how many times do you go to a restaurant with average expense per person of $20 - $50 every month?)
+- Restaurant20To50: 1-3, less1, never, gt8, 4~8, nan (feature meaning: how many times do you go to a restaurant with average expense per person of $20 - $50 every month?)
 - toCoupon_GEQ15min: 0,1 (feature meaning: driving distance to the restaurant/bar for using the coupon is greater than 15 minutes)
 - toCoupon_GEQ25min: 0, 1 (feature meaning: driving distance to the restaurant/bar for using the coupon is greater than 25 minutes)
 - direction_same: 0, 1 (feature meaning: whether the restaurant/bar is in the same direction as your current destination)